 If you want to enjoy a garden without worrying what to plant, different types of barriers can keep squirrels out as well.

 If your plants can thrive in mulch, add these to your garden.
 I have several planters with dirt that are also topped with several inches of mulch.
 I’ve noticed that the squirrel has not touched these areas of my garden.
 The heavier the mulch is, the better.

 Wire mesh, fencing, and netting are other barriers you can use to keep these rodents out of your garden.
 Mesh is good to put around containers and garden beds.

 You can also try some type of fencing with netting around the top so that squirrels can’t climb into your plants.

 Keep your garden neat.
 I love being surrounded by so many trees, but some of them in particular love leaving scraps of bark and other debris on my balcony.
 Make sure there is nothing on the ground that may attract squirrels.
 I try to sweep the garden area about once a week.

 Have a cat or dog, or both?
 Your pet(s) can also keep away squirrels from your garden.
 If allowed, let them roam around your garden.
 Our cats are not allowed to walk around our complex, but squirrels are not around when the cats are near the window to my garden.

 Do you have any other suggestions for keeping squirrels out of your garden?
+What works for you or what are you thinking about trying to keep these rodents out of your plants?
 Let me know!